- About Us

 The entire Coates family has been commended for their service during the fight for freedom by caring for the wounded and sick, providing provisions for the needy at Valley Forge, plus free hospitality for Washington’s officers.

-The appearance today is of a nine bay façade with a rhythmical placing of window-door-window.
-The second floor repeats the pattern in nine windows.
+The appearance today is of a nine-bay façade with a rhythmical placing of window-door-window.
+The second floor repeats the pattern with nine windows.
 The three recessed front doors are capped with transoms, two of which hold Victorian ruby glass etched in a tulip design.
 Cupboards flank all the fireplaces with raised panel doors.
-Three fireplaces have 19th century mantels with shells and reeding.
+Three fireplaces have 19th-century mantels with shells and reeding.
 The original roof was tin.
 In 1930 a golf shop was added to the west end of the house.

 Close to the house is a spring house of fieldstone construction covered with plaster.